stratosphereips/StratosphereLinuxIPS/docs/usage.md

 This feature is disabled by default.
 You can enable it by changing ```popup_alerts``` to ```yes``` in ```slips.conf```

-This feature is supported in Linux and mac and is not supported in docker and it requires root privileges.
+This feature is supported in Linux and it requires root privileges.

+This feature is supported in MaOS without root privileges.

+This feature is not supported in Docker

 ## Slips permissions